Ceramic heater: History

 Heater vendors first offered ceramic heaters in 1986.
 By 1989, approximately twenty percent of portable household heaters sold in the USA were ceramic heaters.

 Heating elements

 Ceramic fin is one type of heating element used in heaters.
 These units contain a solid block of ceramic material with metal fins attached.
 An electric current heats the block, which in turn heats the fins.
 The fins then heat the air.
-In another type of heating element, honeycomb disk, the block of ceramic is perforated with numerous holes.
+In another type of heating element, the honeycomb disk, the block of ceramic is perforated with numerous holes.
 The air is heated as it flows through the holes.
 No fins are required for honeycomb disk heating elements.

 Criticism

 In the 1980s, some manufacturers were making advertising claims that critics such as New York Times writer Matthew L. Wald found dubious.
 In particular, manufacturers claimed ceramic heaters produced more heat than conventional ones, even when both were rated with the same heat output.

 Consumers Union has not found significant differences between ceramic and conventional heaters.
 However, in its 1989 review, the testing organization did treat ceramic heaters as a separate category, as a response to manufacturer claims.
 The only significant difference it found was ceramic heaters were substantially more expensive.
 As a category, the conventional heaters it tested that year slightly outperformed ceramic heaters in the areas of evenly heating all parts of a room and at holding the room at a steady temperature.
 Consumers Union did find ceramic heaters' characteristic of sharply reducing heat output when airflow was blocked to be a useful safety feature.
 However, it found that the tip-over switches and overheat-protection sensors included in many conventional heaters also provided good safety.